SHUSCT/SHU-Computer-Architecture-Experiments/docs/Exp04-Tutor.md

 - If you choose `/etc/bash.bashrc`, it will take effect next time you log in.

-Now you can type `INTEL_INIT` instead of the long command to initialize the environment.
+Now you can type `ONEAPI_INIT` instead of the long command to initialize the environment.

 **Note**:

-- You may wonder why we use `INTEL_INIT` instead of `MKL_INIT`.
+- You may wonder why we use `ONEAPI_INIT` instead of `MKL_INIT`.

-- It's because the command will initialize all the intel toolkit you've installed, including `MKL`.
+- It's because the command will initialize all the Intel oneAPI toolkit you've installed, including `MKL`.

 #### 2.3.2 Intel HPC Toolkit(optional)